 Flat Rate VAT for IT contractors and other independent contractors

 When you’re a limited company contractor you can choose whether to register for the HMRC fixed rate VAT scheme.
-This is of course subject to your business falling under the VAT Flat Rate Scheme threshold where you would not qualify for the contractor Flat Rate Scheme.
+This is of course subject to your business being over the VAT Flat Rate Scheme threshold where you wouldn’t qualify for the contractor Flat Rate Scheme.
 The contractor Flat Rate VAT return itself is much easier to complete.
 In addition, there’s less analytical work to do for each accounting period.
-As most limited company contractors will fall under the limited-cost trade bracket, the rate for contractor FRS VAT will be 16.5% of the gross invoice.
+As most limited company contractors will fall under the limited-cost trade bracket, the rate for contractor FRS VAT is 16.5% of the gross invoice.

 From the above, you can work out what you’ll gain per month under the FRS scheme.
 As a result, you can then compare it against the VAT that you incur per month on your expenses (that you can claim under the VAT standard rate scheme).

-Since 2019, we’re now in times of Making Tax Digital.
+Since 2019, Making Tax Digital is on the scene.
 Therefore, most businesses use online software such as FreeAgent, which helps calculate the VAT on costs.
 This also makes the analytical work much easier as the VAT return figures are computed automatically on the digital software.
-As a result, the analytical work is now much easier when you use online software.
+Therefore, the analytical work is now much easier when you use online software.

-Finally, when using digital software, you only really need to know which costs include VAT (i.e., which receipts have UK VAT numbers on and are a VAT-inclusive cost).
-As a result, you can then select the appropriate option for the VAT rate in the online software.
-This makes the whole process of updating your business records much easier.
-As a result, most UK contractors now use digital software to keep their business and accounting records.
+Finally, when using digital software, you only need to know which costs include VAT (i.e., which receipts have UK VAT numbers on and are a VAT-inclusive cost).
+As a result, you can select the appropriate option for the VAT rate in the online software.
+This makes the process of updating your business records easier.
+As a result, most UK contractors use digital software to keep their business and accounting records.

 Link to Contractor Advice UK group on